 Could you substitute any type of bean for the kidney beans?

 Hi Steph!
-Sure, feel free to substitute your own favorite bean here.
-Hope you enjoy if you give it a try! -Kaitlin
+Absolutely.
+Feel free to substitute your own favorite bean or a combination of beans.
+Hope you enjoy if you give it a try!

 This looks very good!!!
 Can I freeze it?